netankit/AudioMLProject1/README.md

 ### format_convertor.py

 Converts the format of the noise files into int_16 type.
-We convert all the noise files into the int_16 format aand save them in a new folder which is used further in the generation of dataset.
+We convert all the noise files into the int_16 format and save them in a new folder which is used further in the generation of dataset.

 ```
 Usage: python format_convertor.py